bluesentry/coding_standards/README.md

     * Use managed identities and roles instead of embedding credentials.
 For AWS, prefer IAM roles (attached to EC2 instances or Lambda functions) to give permissions, rather than using access key ID and secret.
-For Azure, use Managed Service Identity for VMs or functions.
-GCP uses service accounts.
+For Azure, use Managed Identity for VMs, containers, and functions; prefer Azure built-in Roles GCP uses service accounts.
 In all cases, scope the permissions narrowly (least privilege principle).
 For example, if a function only needs read access to a storage bucket, do not grant it write or admin rights.
     * Store sensitive configuration in cloud secret managers: AWS Secrets Manager or SSM Parameter Store, Azure Key Vault, Google Secret Manager.
 The code can retrieve secrets at runtime (with the appropriate IAM permissions) rather than having them in code or config files.
 This centralizes audit and rotation of secrets.